Connection Lab: Understanding Neurotypes

 By the end of the session, you will:

-Feel more connected and seen by one another
+Feel more connected and seen

-Have new ways to support others emotionally and and in the world
+Have new ways to support others

 Who is this for?

-.This workshop is designed for all neurotypes: so-called “neurotypical” and “neurodivergent” alike
+All neurotypes: so-called “neurotypical” and “neurodivergent” alike

-Participants should be 16+ (or get in touch if you have a younger kid you think would be a good fit)
+Age 16+ (or get in touch if you have a younger kid you think would be a good fit)

 Why are we doing this?

-We often want to feel more connected, but it can be hard to understand each other—especially when people think, feel, or process things differently.
+We often want to feel more connected, but it can be hard to understand each other - especially when people think, feel, or process things differently.